litwr2/dijkstra-algorithm-programs/README.md

 # dijkstra-algorithm-programs
-Dijkstra's algorithm for finding the shortest paths implementation.
+Dijkstra's algorithm for finding the shortest route implementations.

 These programs find the shortest path between two nodes in a graph.
 They realize the classical Dijkstra's algorithm without any optimizations.
 This algorithm can be described as a five step process.